When Cancer Spreads to the Bone

 - upper arm bone (humerus)

-People with cancer can live for years after learning they have bone metastases.
-This is one of the most common and treatable places for cancer to spread.
+Many people with cancer can live for years after learning they have bone metastases.
+Bone is a common and treatable place for cancer to spread.

 Important Point: Cancer can also start in the bone marrow.
 Cancers that start in the bone are different from cancers that spread to the bone.

-You can find information on cancer that starts in the bone in the Bone Cancer section of our website.
+Find information on cancer that starts in the bone: Bone Cancer

-You can find information on cancer that starts in the bone marrow in the Multiple Myeloma section of our website.
+Find information on cancer that starts in the bone marrow: Multiple Myeloma

 - Outer layer: cortical bone, which is very thick